zhangming-19/AFSR4ASD/README.md

 # Anomalous sound detection
-The source codes and checkpoints for anomalous sound detection will be released soon~
+We're putting the finishing touches on our anomalous sound detection code and models.
+Everything will be available in this repository very soon.
+Your patience is greatly appreciated – great things are coming!